When should I start working on an application?

 How do I address the NIH Responsible Conduct of Research Requirement?

 Type in bold a heading entitled Plans to Meet the NIH Responsible Conduct of Research Requirement.
-Describe the ethics courses designed to meet NIH responsible conduct of research requirements that you will take during all years of the period of the award with a list of topics (the course title or topics must change each year).
+Describe the ethics course designed to meet NIH responsible conduct of research requirements that you will take during each year of the period of the award with a list of topics (the course title or topics must change each year).
 Refer the reader to a syllabus you will attach in the appendix if possible.
 NIH does not require a specific curriculum, but instruction may include conflict of interest, responsible authorship, the protection of human and animal subjects, and institutional policies for ethically handling data management and data sharing and the issue of scientific misconduct.
-Detail how often you will meet with your sponsor and the content of ongoing instruction, monitoring and interaction with your sponsor on ethical issues that you will have as these issues come up during the course of your research.
-As a guide to the kinds of issues you should address, see the NIH Guide for Grants and Contracts at http://grants1.nih.gov/grants/guide/notice-files/NOT-OD-10-019.html.
+Detail how often you will meet with your sponsor and the content of the ongoing instruction, monitoring and interaction with your sponsor on ethical issues that you will have as these issues come up during the course of your research.
+As a guide to the kinds of issues you should address, see the NIH Guide for Grants and Contracts at http://grants.nih.gov/grants/guide/notice-files/not92-236.html.

 How do I describe my goals for fellowship training and my career?

 Tailor your career goal description to show the relationship to your fellowship goal.
 In the ideal situation, your fellowship would prepare you fully for research independence in your field.
 Your sponsor's description of his or her research interests/areas may give you some ideas.